sauravguptadx/bookmycalendar_ineuron/README.md

 The APIs that are currently used are

-The API for creating an event is
+The API for creating an event using POST request  is
 ```
 http://localhost:8000/api/event/create/:userId